 Start the Knot

 Cross the cord on the left over the cord on the right.
-Then wrap the cord on the right side over the cord in your left hand and bring it back up through the middle.
+Wrap the cord on the right side over the cord in your left hand and bring it back up through the middle.

 Make the Second Loop

 Finish the Surgeon's Knot

-Finish the surgeon's knot by bringing the right side of the cord over the top of the left and then wrapping it around and through the middle of the knot.
+Bring the right side of the cord over the top of the left and then wrap it around and through the middle of the knot.
 Pull on each side of the cord to secure the base of the knot.
 For a little extra security, apply a bit of GS-Hypo Cement or clear nail polish to the top.

 Put your new knowledge to work.
 Now that you know how to make a surgeon's knot, learn how to make better elastic-bead bracelets.